 One day my parents had returned home unexpectedly when I had been dressing.
 I was in the bathroom… the clothes were strewn about in the lounge.
 I was too embarrassed to leave the bathroom and took a bath giving myself time to think how I was going to deal with the confrontation.
 I could not avoid the encounter and decided I needed to face my parents.
-A quick exit and to my bedroom, got dressed and entered the lounge.
-My father sat in his armchair looking quite serious.
+A quick exit and to my bedroom.
+I quickly got dressed and entered the lounge where my father sat in his armchair looking quite serious.
 To my surprise he told me that he had discovered the clothes before my mother had entered the lounge and he hid them away.
 He was under the impression that I was just a frustrated young man and asked if I had been with a girl.
 He then gave a very unhelpful father, son talk.
 I was not able to tell him what I had actually been doing, but this did not stop my activities at home which continued, but more carefully.